Benzo(a)pyrene: Sources

 The main source of atmospheric BaP is residential wood burning.
 It is also found in coal tar, in automobile exhaust fumes (especially from diesel engines), in all smoke resulting from the combustion of organic material (including cigarette smoke), and in charbroiled food.

+Data collected in 2024 by the European Environment Agency from all, except Portugal, EU-27 Member States as well as from Norway and Switzerland showed that the highest concentrations of BaP were found in eastern Europe and Italy, mainly associated with residential heating using coal, wood or derivatives.
+Methods of identifying BaP in foods have advanced over the years but difficulties remain in balancing speed with accuracy.
+Established methods include gas chromatography–mass spectrometry and high-performance liquid chromatography with fluorescence detection.
 A 2001 National Cancer Institute study found levels of BaP to be significantly higher in foods that were cooked well-done on the barbecue, particularly steaks, chicken with skin, and hamburgers: Cooked meat products have been shown to contain up to 4 ng/g of BaP, and up to 5.5 ng/g in fried chicken and 62.6 ng/g in overcooked charcoal barbecued beef.
+In 2008 the European Food Safety Authority stated that BaP was the only PAH that was regulated in food at the time.
+However, they stated it was not a suitable standalone indicator for the occurrence of PAHs in food and recommended using the sum of either four or eight PAHs as more suitable indicators for that matter.
+Since 2023 the European Commission Regulation 2023/915 states that processing contaminants of food though PAHs are not allowed to exceed a sum of 4 PAHs for BaP in order to protect public health.

 BaP is discharged in wastewater by industries such as smelters, particularly iron and steel mills and aluminium smelters.

 History

 In the 18th century, young British chimney sweeps who climbed into chimneys suffered from chimney sweeps' carcinoma, a scrotal cancer peculiar to their profession, and this was connected to the effects of soot in 1775, in the first work of occupational cancer epidemiology and also the first connection of any chemical mixture to cancer formation.
 Frequent skin cancers were noted among fuel industry workers in the 19th century.
 In 1933, BaP was determined to be the compound responsible for these cases, and its carcinogenicity was demonstrated when skin tumors occurred in laboratory animals repeatedly painted with coal tar.
 BaP has since been identified as a prime carcinogen in cigarette smoke.
+Public health authorities distinguish between the addictive effects of nicotine and the carcinogenic substances present in cigarette smoke, such as BaP.

 Toxicity

 Benzo[a]pyrene, showing the base pyrene ring and numbering and ring fusion locations according to IUPAC nomenclature of organic chemistry.

+A 2021 World Health Organization (WHO) report on PAHs as ambient air pollutants stated that it was not possible to establish if the current WHO guidelines for BaP provided sufficient protection against diseases other than cancer.